syncfusion/ej2-angular-docs/src/calendars/datepicker/date-masking.md

 The selected portions of date and time co-ordinates  can  be incremented and decremented using the Up/Down arrow keys.
 You can also use Right/Left arrow keys to navigate from one segment to another.

-The following example demonstrates default and custom format of DatePicker component with mask module.
+The following example demonstrates default and custom format of DatePicker component with mask.

 {% tab template="datepicker/mask-module", isDefaultActive = "true", sourceFiles="app/**/*.ts,app/**/format.html,styles.css" %}